dequelabs/axe-core/CONTRIBUTING.md

 ## Using aXe with TypeScript

+### aXe Development

-The TypeScript definition file for axe-core can be found in [typings/axe-core](./typings/axe-core).
+The TypeScript definition file for axe-core is distributed with this module [axe.d.ts](./axe.d.ts).
+It currently supports TypeScript 2.0+.

-To develop with TypeScript you must first install it (globally recommended):
+To maintain aXe support for TypeScript you must first install it (globally recommended):
 ```
 sudo npm -g install typescript
 ```